 Furthermore, three reasons why corporate responsibility is becoming increasingly important to adopt are:

 Build a corporate image.
-Companies can improve their image and reputation by being socially responsible company.
+Companies can improve their image and reputation by being socially responsible.
 On the other hand, increasing public awareness encourages more people to prefer dealing with more ethical companies.
 So, being a socially responsible company is one way to attract more people to buy the company’s products.

 Higher concern for environmental sustainability.
 Many entrepreneurs have begun to prioritize ethical practices in operating.
 They are concerned about how dangerous environmental degradation is to our lives.
 For example, pollution from manufacturing processes impacts gas emissions and global warming, causing climate change and natural disasters.